 “But the angel of the Lord said to Elijah, the Tishbite, arise go up to meet the messengers of the king of Samaria and say to them, is it because there is no God in Israel that you were going to inquire Baal Zebub the god of Ekron?”

-So here’s the setup right before this verse in Second King’s chapter one, Ahaziah, the king falls and is sick and he sends messengers to Ball Zebub, the god of Ekron, to find out if he’s going to make it through this sickness.
+So here’s the setup right before 2 Kings 1:3, Ahaziah, the king falls and is sick and he sends messengers to Ball Zebub, the god of Ekron, to find out if he’s going to make it through this sickness.
 And Elijah, at the bidding of God, goes to these messengers and says to them, why are you looking to another God for answers?
 There is one true God that you are to seek and Ahaziah ends up hearing after this, that he will die.
 And as I read this story, I think about how prone you and I are when we need help, counsel, wisdom, to look to different people or to run after different things in this world instead of our first impulse always being to go to God.

 The reality is God promises to give us wisdom when we need it.

 2 Kings 1:3 Reminds Us God Gives Us Wisdom